spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/authority-and-interest.md

 ![Areas of authority]({{assetRoot}}assets/screen-grabs/authority-areas.png)

 _Image: Areas of authority for three server-worker instances: each instance has write access authority over certain components in their area of authority.
-Which components they have write access authority over depends on their worker type’s write access permissions._
+Which components they have write access authority over depends on their worker type’s write access permissions_

 ### Authority in the GDK